kilofox/kohana/system/guide/kohana/security/validation.md

 ## Adding Errors

-The [Validation] class will add an error for a field if any of the rules associated to it return `FALSE`.
+The [Validation] class will add an error for a field if any of the rules associated to it return `false`.
 This allows many built in PHP functions to be used as rules, like `in_array`.

     $object->rule('color', 'in_array', [':value', ['red', 'green', 'blue']]);

-Rules added to empty fields will run, but returning `FALSE` will not automatically add an error for the field.
+Rules added to empty fields will run, but returning `false` will not automatically add an error for the field.
 In order for a rule to affect empty fields, you must add the error manually by calling the [Validation::error] method.
 In order to do this, you must pass the validation object to the rule.

     $object->rule($field, 'the_rule', [':validation', ':field']);